 After two stays in residential addiction treatment, Clubb was living in a halfway house and ready to return to the workforce.
 With teaching no longer an option for her, she cleaned houses and worked as a horse stable custodian.
 “I had been stripped of everything, including my belief in myself,” Clubb said.

-Eventually, she applied for a job in housekeeping at Bluff Plantation.
+Eventually, she applied for a job in housekeeping at Bluff.
 When she came for her interview, the Bluff team decided Clubb had more to contribute by working with patients.
 They hired her as a behavioral technician instead.

 A New Beginning at Bluff